 Universal health coverage to revolutionalize healthcare system: PM

-- Addressing opening ceremony of 262-bed state-of-the-art Peshawar Institute of Cardiology (PIC), he said Sehat Insaf Cards was a landmark initiative of the PTI Government that could greatly facilitate thousands of poor and weak segments of the society who could not afford spending additional money for their treatment.
+- The Prime Minister lauded the KP government for generating funds even in coronavirus crisis by establishing a dedicated heart hospital in Peshawar.

-PESHAWAR: Prime Minister Imran Khan Wednesday said universal health coverage under Sehat Insaf Cards in Khyber Pakthunkhwa, would eventually revolutionalize the healthcare system and termed it a major step towards welfare state under sublime principles of Riyast-e-Madinah.
+PESHAWAR: Prime Minister Imran Khan Wednesday said universal health coverage, under Sehat Insaf Cards in Khyber Pakthunkhwa, would eventually revolutionalize the healthcare system and termed it a major step towards welfare state under sublime principles of Riyasat-e-Madinah.

-Replying to some critical persons, the Prime Minister said in Riyast-e Madinah, the state had the sole responsibility to look after weak and marginalised segments of the society which brought positive changes in mindset of the people.
+The Prime Minister pointed out that in Riyasat-e-Madinah, the state had the sole responsibility to look after weak and marginalised segments of the society which brought positive changes in mindset of the people.

 He said health reforms, introduced by the PTI Government, were focused to further improve quality of the healthcare system by introducing reward and punishment system at government hospitals on the pattern of private hospitals.